-In addition to sample mixing, the roller mixer can also be used in aiding the de-frosting of frozen samples for the MDS Research Group.
+In addition to sample mixing, the roller mixer can also be used in aiding the de-frosting of frozen samples for the Myelodysplastic Syndrome Research Laboratory.

-This sequencing equipment is capable of sequencing whole genomes, exomes and transcriptomes.
+This market leading Next-generation sequencing by synthesis technology capable of sequencing whole genomes, exomes and transcriptomes.

 Used by researhcers using the ACRF Genomics Facility to study biologic and genetic properties of different cell types, which is is particularly useful in cancer studies where tumour cells are mixed with normal cells that can mask their genomic abnormalities and growth characteristics.

 The equipment allows purification of different cell types.